MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Parameters.md

 parameter, and the parameter attributes.
 The following sections describe the parameter attributes.

-#### Parameter Required?
+#### Parameter Required

 This setting indicates whether the parameter is mandatory, that is, whether all commands that use this cmdlet must include this parameter.
-When the value is "True" and the parameter is missing from the command, Windows PowerShell prompts you for a value for the parameter.
+When the value is **"True"** and the parameter is missing from the command, Windows PowerShell prompts you for a value for the parameter.

-#### Parameter Position?
+#### Parameter Position

 This setting indicates whether you can supply a parameter's value without preceding it with the parameter name.
-If set to "0" or "named," a parameter name is required.
+If set to **"0"** or **"named"**, a parameter name is required.
 This type of parameter is referred to as a named parameter.
 A named parameter can be listed in any position after the cmdlet name.

-If the "Parameter position?" setting is set to an integer other than 0, the parameter name is not required.
+If the `Parameter position` setting is set to an integer other than **"0"**, the parameter name is not required.
 This type of parameter is referred to as a positional parameter, and the number indicates the position in which the parameter must appear in relation to other positional parameters.
 If you include the parameter name for a positional parameter, the parameter can be listed in any position after the cmdlet name.

-For example, the Get-ChildItem cmdlet has Path and Exclude parameters.
-The "Parameter position?" setting for Path is 1, which means that it is a positional parameter.
-The "Parameter position?" setting for Exclude is 0, which means that it is a named parameter.
+For example, the `Get-ChildItem` cmdlet has Path and Exclude parameters.
+The `Parameter position` setting for `Path` is **"1"**, which means that it is a positional parameter.
+The `Parameter position` setting for `Exclude` is **"0"**, which means that it is a named parameter.

-This means that Path does not require the parameter name, but its parameter value must be the first or only unnamed parameter value in the command.
+This means that `Path` does not require the parameter name, but its parameter value must be the first or only unnamed parameter value in the command.
 However, because the Exclude parameter is a named parameter, you can place it in any position in the command.

-As a result of the "Parameter position?" settings for these two parameters, you can use any of the following commands:
+As a result of the `Parameter position` settings for these two parameters, you can use any of the following commands:

 ```powershell
 Get-ChildItem -Path c:\techdocs -Exclude *.ppt